 Celebrations usually include lighting a unique candelabrum that has nine branches, called the menorah (Chanukia/Hanukiah).
 Each night one more candle is lit for the eight days of the holydays.
-Usually there is an additional branch up and above the others, called the shamash, Hebrew for attendant, with which the candles are lit.
-It should be noted that there are two different traditions (Hillel and Shammai) on how to light the candles.
+Usually, there is an additional branch up and above the others, called the shamash, Hebrew for the attendant, with which the candles are lit.
+There are two different traditions (Hillel and Shammai) on how to light the candles.
 The Shammai custom starts with 8 and goes to 1, while Hillel custom starts with 1 and goes to 8 candles.
-Jewish law and practice decided on the custom of Hillel.
+Jewish Law and practice decided on the custom of Hillel.